Apply for a Master's Degree

 - You received a bachelor's degree in accounting or a business administration degree with a major in accounting and you have earned a graduate level degree from an accredited school.

 - You have passed all four parts of the CPA Exam.
-Verification must be sent as an official document from the testing authority to Graduate Legal Studies before you can register for classes.
+Verification must be sent as an official document from the testing authority to Graduate Admissions before you can register for classes.

 I would recommend Denver Law to prospective students for the same reasons that I picked it; it has very good practical applications in the way that they teach their classes and they have really small class sizes so that you can have a good professor to student ratios and a good relationship with your professors.
 Jessica Scherrer, MT